Winter 2015 USTA Jr. Team Tennis Rules & Procedures

 The first team or player to win 4 points wins the game.
 If the score reaches 3 POINTS ALL, the 7th (or next) point becomes the GAME POINT.
 In singles, the receiver may choose to receive either in the ad or deuce court*.
 In doubles the receiving team may choose to receive in either the ad or deuce court.* In mixed doubles, the boy must receive serve from the boy and the girl must receive serve from the girl.* In calling the score of a no-ad game, players may either use 1, 2, 3, and game or 15, 30, 40 and game.
 They may call a score of 3-all deuce. *Both players on the receiving team must remain on the same receiving side they played during the match.

-In 8-game pro sets, if the match reaches 7-all, players must play a set tie-break.
+In 12U and 14U, if a set reaches 3-3, players must play a set tie-break.
 The order of serving continues in the same rotation.
-The first team to reach 7 points wins the game and match, provided there is a margin of two points over the opponent(s).
+The first team to reach 7 points wins the set, provided there is a margin of two points over the opponent(s).
 If necessary, the tiebreak game shall continue until this margin is achieved.
-The score is recorded on TennisLink as 8-7.

 In 18U, playing the best of three sets, a set tie-break is played at 6-all in the first two sets.
 If teams split sets, a match tiebreaker is played in lieu of a third set.
 The first team to reach 10 points wins the set and match, provided there is a margin of two points over the opponent(s).
 If necessary, the tiebreak game shall continue until this margin is achieved.